sylabs/examples/README.md

 file.

-All Definition files provided by Sylabs are under the BSD-3 clause license, Unless noted in the file themselves.
+All definition files provided by Sylabs are under the BSD-3 clause license, Unless noted in the file themselves.
 See the LICENSE.md file for more information.